 Report exceptions so you can identify factors creating a poor mobile app experience.

-To further improve performance, review MobileHandledException event records in New Relic Insights.
+To further improve performance, review MobileHandledException event records.

 Then, query MobileBreadcrumbs events to see all breadcrumbs or just breadcrumbs related to crashes.